-Route groups control and point to specific devices, which are typically gateways (MGCP or H.323), H.323 trunks to a gatekeeper or remote Unified CM cluster, or SIP trunks to a SIP proxy.
-(In Cisco Unified CM Release 3.2 and earlier, the role of the H.323 trunk was performed by the Anonymous Device gateway and by H.323 gateways configured using the Intercluster Trunk protocol.)
+Route groups control and point to specific devices, which are typically gateways (MGCP, SIP, or H.323), H.323 or SIP trunks to a gatekeeper, remote Unified CM cluster, or Cisco Unified Border Element.
 Unified CM sends calls to the devices according to the distribution algorithm assigned.
 Unified CM supports top-down and circular algorithms.